Practitioner Learning Center

-You can add SmartChannel™ technology to your lens design in FitConnect®.
+You can add SmartChannel® technology to your lens design in FitConnect®.
 SmartChannels vault anatomical obstacles and can be used to promote fluid-ventilation and reduce suction.
 A maximum of 4 SmartChannels can be added to a lens.

 Do your lenses have an expiration date per say?
 How long are they usually good for?